RifkaSiregar/skill-test/README.md

-# Prodia - Test
+# Skill - Test
-Developed as part of the evaluation process for the Full Stack Developer position at PT Prodia Widyahusada Tbk, this project utilizes the Next.js framework along with modern tooling.
+Developed as part of the evaluation process for the Full Stack Developer position at a company, this project utilizes the Next.js framework along with modern tooling.

 ## General Description
 This project serves as a practical demonstration of integrating with a public API to generate a job list page.
 Leveraging the public API provided by [Jobicy](https://jobicy.com/), the application showcases various functionalities including the display of job, login and registration, as well as user management capabilities.